 Depending on the province, fault determinations may also provide grounds for further legal recourse for victims.
-At-fault drivers may be sued by for financial losses and expenses not reimbursed by the insurer as well as for pain and suffering, future health costs, and loss of enjoyment of life.
+At-fault drivers may be sued for financial losses and expenses not reimbursed by the insurer as well as for pain and suffering, future health costs, and loss of enjoyment of life.

-To understand how an at-fault determination may impact at-fault drivers, consumers should familiarize themselves with the no-fault plan at play in their respective province.
+To understand how an at-fault determination may impact at-fault drivers, consumers should familiarise themselves with the no-fault plan at play in their respective province.
 A pure no-fault model, like that used in Manitoba and Quebec, removes any legal recourse for victims to sue after an accident.

 Conversely, Alberta and British Columbia do allow for victims to sue under certain circumstances, for pain and suffering and financial loss despite having no-fault plans.